chrissnell/lbaas/ARCHITECTURE.md

 The ```lbaasd``` DNS updater engine
 -----------------------------------
 1. On startup, the DNS updater engine starts up and listens on channels for events (consisting of a service name and an IP) from the load balancer update engine.
-Whenever an incoming event is received, it updates etcd with the latest mapping.
+Whenever an incoming event is received, it updates [dns service] (via dns controller) with the latest mapping.

 Once ```lbaasd``` has started
 -----------------------------